Inference of horizontal velocity fields from the induction equation in the solar atmosphere. I. Analytical and numerical solutions in 2D: Introduction

-Newer techniques include, to name a few, the use of deep learning neural networks \citep{andres2017lct_nn} and a Local Correlation Tracking technique based on Fourier analysis (FLCT), which has been applied to time-resolved images of the continuum intensity \citep{fisher2008flct} as well as to time-resolved maps of the line-of-sight component of the magnetic field $B_z$ \citep{welsch2004flct, deforest2007tracking, welsch_2015_hinodepoyntingflux,kostic2025}.

-Assuming that the horizontal velocity inferred using LCT, referred to as $\ve{u}_{h}$, is equivalent to real plasma velocities $\ve{u}_{h} = \ve{v}_{h}$ \citep{kusano2002induction} or related to them via e.g. $\ve{u}_{h} = \ve{v}_h - (v_z/B_z) \ve{B}_{h}$ proposed by \cite{demoulin2003uf}, the vertical component (i.e., $z$-component) of the induction equation in ideal MHD can be incorporated to determine the full velocity vector $\ve{v}$ using different techniques \citep{welsch2004flct,longcope2004induction,schuck2008magnetograms}.
-These are referred to as inductive techniques.
-They assume that the time derivative of $B_z$ is known (i.e., obtained from a time series of line-of-sight magnetograms).
+Assuming that the horizontal velocity inferred using LCT, referred to as $\ve{u}_{h}$, is equivalent to real plasma velocities $\ve{u}_{h} = \ve{v}_{h}$ \citep{kusano2002induction} or related to them via $\ve{u}_{h} = \ve{v}_h - (v_z/B_z) \ve{B}_{h}$, for example, as proposed by \cite{demoulin2003uf}, the vertical component (i.e., $z$-component) of the induction equation in ideal magnetohydrodynamics (MHD) can be incorporated to determine the full velocity vector $\ve{v}$ using different techniques \citep{welsch2004flct,longcope2004induction,schuck2008magnetograms}.
+These are referred to as inductive techniques, and they assume that the time derivative of $B_z$ is known (i.e., obtained from a time series of line-of-sight magnetograms).

-All the aforementioned methods share a common feature: they all retrieve the full velocity vector\footnote{Throughout this paper, we will refer to vector quantities in bold roman letters, whereas components along each spatial axis are referred to in italics: i.e. $\ve{A}=(A_x,A_y,A_z)$.
-Matrices will be represented by the symbol i.e. $\widehat{\bf A}$, and their elements will be referred to as $\widehat{A}_{ij}$} $\ve{v}$ in a $(x,y)$ plane at a fixed height (or single $z$ height) on the solar atmosphere: $\ve{v}(x,y)$.
-In this paper, we present an extension and modification of these methods, where all three components of the induction equation are employed, that enables the inference of the horizontal components of the velocity at multiple heights in the solar atmosphere: $\ve{v}_{h}(x,y,z)$.
+All the aforementioned methods share a common feature: They all retrieve the full velocity vector\footnote{Throughout this paper, vector quantities are indicated in bold roman letters, whereas components along each spatial axis are in italics: $\ve{A}=(A_x,A_y,A_z)$.
+Matrices are represented by the symbol $\widehat{\bf A}$, and their elements are referred to as $\widehat{A}_{ij}$} $\ve{v}$ in a $(x,y)$ plane at a fixed height (or single $z$ height) on the solar atmosphere: $\ve{v}(x,y)$.
+In this paper, we present an extension and modification of these methods where all three components of the induction equation are employed, enabling the inference of the horizontal components of the velocity at multiple heights in the solar atmosphere: $\ve{v}_{h}(x,y,z)$.